rikkudayo1/To-Do-List/README.md

-Thanks for checking out this repository!, Follow me on TikTok : programuzz
+Thanks for checking out this repository!,
+Follow me on TikTok : programuzz

+NOTE : some icons may not load